MaximRouiller/blog.decayingcode.com/source/_posts/implementing-chain-of-responsibility-or.md

 ---
-title: "Implementing a Chain-of-responsibility or "Pipeline" in C#"
+title: "Implementing a Chain-of-responsibility or \"Pipeline\" in C#"
 date: 2009-03-05 00:00:00
 tags: [architecture]
 ---